 Florham Park animal control services are provided by Millburn Township Animal Control.
 Residents who are in need of these services or who want to report a lost pet must call the Florham Park Police (non-emergency) @ 973-377-2200.

 It is very important that your pet wears his/her current registration tag for easy identification.
 If a dog is found to be loose and the owner is not known or cannot be located, the dog will be taken to the designated holding facility.
 The owner will be responsible for any impoundment fees and/or veterinary services provided.

 FOR YOUR INFORMATION…

-It is very tempting to feed feral cats because they are so cute and look just like domestic cats.
+It is very tempting to feed feral cats because they look just like domestic cats.
 These animals are NOT domesticated.
 They have been born in the wild and may carry diseases and in some cases, rabies.
 The feeding of feral cats and other types of wildlife also disrupts their natural feeding habits and can result in wildlife being concentrated at artificial feeding areas like your yard.
 There are a number of ways to help keep feral cats away from your yard:

 1. Remove Food: Feral cats will stay in any area where food is plentiful.
 Avoid feeding your own pets outdoors and cover trash scraps securely to keep from giving unwelcome cats an easy meal.

 2. Close Shelter: All wild animals need a place to sleep and to raise their young.
 Board up holes in sheds and garages, under decks and porches, or in simple shelters such as wood piles or window wells to avoid providing this shelter to feral cats.

 It is against the law in Florham Park to feed feral cats and other wildlife.
 Violators are subject to prosecution and fines.